Ninety-Six Hours. A field report from Mother's Day weekend at an Italian restaurant in El Dorado Hills.

 II · On the Card · 2026

-If the label says "parmesan,"
+If the label says "parmesan," it probably isn't parmesan.

 The Consortium oval — fire-branded onto every wheel that passes the hammer test.
 And, yes, onto one chef's forearm.